tap349/tap349.github.io/_posts/2017-03-17-ga-and-gaw-refresh-and-access-tokens.md

 - GA

-  we don't use any oficial google gem and provide both tokens manually when making API call to GA (access token is stored in Rails cache and manually updated when expired).
+  we don't use any official google gem and provide both tokens manually when making API call to GA (access token is stored in Rails cache and manually updated when expired).